 “Wages remain paltry even among the college-educated workforce.
 Early childhood education is the college major that yields the lowest lifetime pay.”
 Source: Washington Post

 While educators in pre-K and up have set salaries through collective bargaining agreements, no equivalent exists in the early childhood space.
 Our new minimum wage law will set the floor — and in the District, we have the opportunity to examine this issue and find a way to ensure better salaries for childcare workers and brighter futures for all of our children.
-Learn more about the Bainum Family Foundation’s Birth-to-Three Policy Alliance and our commitment to D.C. infants and toddlers.
+Learn more about the Birth-to-Three Policy Alliance and this group’s commitment to D.C. infants and toddlers.

 For some additional local perspective, this blog post from our colleagues at the DC Fiscal Policy Institute (“Improving the Economic Security of DC’s Early Care and Education Workforce”) shares some suggestions the District can consider.